LiorKogan/V1/README.md

 ![V1](Pictures/Q203.png)

-_**Q359:** Any dragon A where (i) there is no black dragon A froze (ii) there is no white dragon A did not freeze, (iii) there is at least one gold dragon A froze, and (iv) there is at least one silver dragon A did not freeze.
-Also report any red dragon that A froze and any blue dragon that A did not freeze_
+_**Q359:** Any dragon A where (i) there is no black dragon A froze, (ii) there is no white dragon A did not freeze, (iii) there is at least one gold dragon A froze, and (iv) there is at least one silver dragon A did not freeze.
+Also, report any red dragon that A froze and any blue dragon that A did not freeze_

 ![V1](Pictures/Q359.png)